 WHERE TO EAT?

 There are only a few cafes on the Palm Beachside and a couple of more options at the Palm Beach Village where the ferry wharf is.
 You have to be careful and do some research cause some restaurant are pretty expensive, so check the menu before you wander in.

 The greedy goat is my favorite restaurant in Palm Beach.

 If you want something flashy, Jonah’s is said to be one of the best dining experiences in Sydney.
 And of course the Boat House for your home and away experience.

 It is not a cheap place to stay, so keep that in mind.

-Would you do check out Palm beach? let me know in the comments below.
+Would you do check out Palm beach and do the Barrenjoey Lighthouse walk? let me know in the comments below.

 PLANNING TO GO TO AUSTRALIA?
 THEN CHECK OUT SOME MORE TRAVEL TIPS HERE:

 Thank You Guys For Reading My post on the Barrenjoey Lighthouse walk<3

 If you enjoyed this post, please SHARE it for me!